Camera Work

 Camera Work was a quarterly photographic journal published by Alfred Stieglitz from 1903 to 1917.
-It presented high-quality photogravures by some of the most important photographers in the world, with the goal to establish photography as a fine art.
-It has been called "consummately intellectual", "by far the most beautiful of all photographic magazines", and "a portrait of an age [in which] the artistic sensibility of the nineteenth century was transformed into the artistic awareness of the present day."
+The journal presented photogravures and had the goal to establish photography as a fine art.
+Camera Work was called "consummately intellectual", and, "a portrait of an age [in which] the artistic sensibility of the nineteenth century, was transformed into the artistic awareness of the present day."